A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

 A Phase 2,Multicenter,Open-Label Study to Assess Appropriate Dosing and to Evaluate Safety of Crizanlizumab,With or Without Hydroxyurea/Hydroxycarbamide,in Sequential,Descending Age Groups of Pediatric Sickle Cell Disease Patients With Vaso-Occlusive Crisis

-Sickle Cell Disease SEG101 crizanlizumab pediatric pharmacokinetic P-selectin Anemia, Sickle Cell
+Sickle Cell Disease (SCD) SEG101 Sickle cell disease SCD crizanlizumab pediatric pharmacokinetic P-selectin Covid-19 Coronavirus disease 2019 Anemia, Sickle Cell

-- Male or female patients aged 2 to <18 years (Group 3 will be expanded to allow enrolment of patients aged 6 to <24 months (and at least 6 kg) in Part B once the appropriate dose is confirmed in 2 to <6 year old patients)
+- Male or female patients ages 2 to <18 years (Group 3 will be expanded to allow enrolment of patients ages 6 to <24 months (and at least 7 kg) in Part B once the appropriate dose is confirmed in 2 to <6 year old participants).

-- Confirmed diagnosis of sickle cell disease (SCD) (any genotype including HbSS, HbSC, HbSβ0-thalassemia, HbSβ+-thalassemia, and others) by hemoglobin electrophoresis and/or high-performance liquid chromatography (HPLC) performed locally.
-Confirmation of diagnosis by two accepted methods is recomended.
+- Confirmed diagnosis of SCD (any genotype including HbSS, HbSC, HbSβ0-thalassemia, HbSβ+-thalassemia patients, and others) by hemoglobin electrophoresis or/and high-performance liquid chromatography (HPLC) [performed locally].
+Confirmation of diagnosis by two accepted methods is recommended.

-- Transcranial Doppler (TCD) for patients aged 2 to <16 years with HbSS, HbSβ0-thalassemia, and HbSD disease indicating low risk for stroke (per investigator).
-Please refer to Section 184.108.40.206 for details
+- Transcranial Doppler (TCD) for patients aged 2 to < 16 years at time of screening, with HbSS, HbSβ0-thalassemia, and HbSD disease indicating low risk for stroke (per investigator).
+Please refer to Section 22.214.171.124 for details

 - History of stem cell transplant.

 - Received any blood products within 30 days prior to Week 1 Day 1 dosing.